AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

 ## Use CLI commands

 The `magento-cloud` CLI commands are similar to Git commands.
 You can use them to connect to your project and manage your environments.
-Although you can run the commands from any directory, we recommend that you run them from a project directory.
+Although you can run the commands from any directory, it is recommended that you run them from a project directory.
 When run from a project directory, you can omit the `-p <project-ID>` parameter.
 See the [Cloud CLI reference](../dev-tools/cloud-cli-overview.md).

 ## Clone the project